 - Contestants are only allowed one entry.
 A contestant may not enter the Mainstage Cosplay Contest with more than one costume, or a part of more than one group.

 - Stage time is limited to one minute per entry, unless you are entering a skit.
 Skits are allotted 3 minutes maximum.
 Please be conscientious of your time!

-- There will be a mandatory meeting for all entrants in the Main Stage Cosplay Contest, and Skit Contest at 3:00 p.m. on Saturday in Ballroom C--the Green Room.
+- There will be a mandatory meeting for all entrants in the Main Stage Cosplay Contest, and Skit Contest at 3:00 p.m.
+CT on Saturday in Ballroom A2--the Green Room.
 All members of your entry must attend to participate in the contest.
-Those not present at this meeting who haven’t cleared their tardiness with the cosplay directors in advance will be disqualified.
+Those not present at this meeting who haven’t cleared their tardiness with the Cosplay Directors in advance will be disqualified.
 Please notify the directors immediately if you need to withdraw your entry so we can give that slot to another cosplayer!

 - Contestants may not bring anyone other than assigned handlers or guardians to the Green Room.
 Unauthorized individuals in the Green Room will be asked to leave.